chapeter/mod_adv_git/README.md

 * another way to merge changes between branches
 * apply all commits from one branch to another
-* syncing changes to a a feature branch
+* syncing changes to a feature branch

 [item]: # (/slide)